 7 Top User Tips

 Over the course of our extensive research process we have noticed that there are a lot of Biotrust Low Carb Protein users that are willing to share their stories.
 We analyzed many reviews and comments to put together some of the most useful tips we found for anyone who wants to learn more about this product.

 “I use this as a meal replacement.”
 Beau

-“I only use one scoop in a glass of almond milk because it is so sweet.”
+“I only use one scoop in a glass of almond milk.”
 Christina

 “I use it twice a day along with a sensible clean diet.”
 Jeanie

 “I alternate the vanilla and the chocolate each morning so I don’t get bored.”
 Susan